 Changing up your hair, losing weight, and buying new clothes can be therapeutic and even healthy!
 It’s normal to want to feel different after a divorce.
 However, we’ve seen enough to know that it’s best to avoid anything permanent or drastic, like tattoos or cosmetic surgery to get back at your ex.

-Reaching out to an old flame may seem comforting, but remember that person is an ex for a reason.
-We are especially vulnerable during separation, and seeking relations with an ex may cloud your judgment and make it harder to determine what’s best for yourself.
+Reaching out to your soon to be ex-spouse may seem comforting, but remember that person is a soon to be ex for a reason.
+We are especially vulnerable during separation, and seeking relations with your soon to be ex may cloud your judgment and make it harder to determine what’s best for yourself.

 Divorce is not easy; seeking the help of a professional can help you see the positives, work through issues, move forward, and so much more.
 The trauma of separation ripples into everything we do, and a therapist often helps us work through that.
 Learn more about yourself and what you may want (or not want) in your next relationship.
 Healing your emotional wounds is the best way to move on.

-We often share advice about what to avoid on Facebook, Instagram, or social media during a divorce.
-Even a simple comment can affect your divorce case.
-Not to mention seeing your ex on social media can be hurtful and saddening.
+We often share advice about what to avoid on Facebook, Instagram, or other social media platforms during a divorce.
+Even a simple comment can affect your divorce case because messages and posts can be used in the court of law.
 We always advise that our clients take a break from social media when going through the process of divorce.
 If you need to vent, call a friend, but do not engage in the madness of social media about your personal life.

-Wait until after the Divorce to Date Publicly
+Wait until after the divorce is final to date